 - The process of getting covered will take longer during a pandemic

-- Life insurance would be expensive if you’re in a high-risk group
+- Life insurance may not be offered to you if you’re in a high-risk group

 - Life insurance would cost no more than usual if you’re in a low-risk group

 Quick summary: How income protection worksIncome protection is an insurance policy that pays out if you’re unable to work for any medical reason – physical or mental, illness or injury.
 The idea is to protect you financially if you can’t work for a long time, giving you longer-term protection than sick pay or savings would provide.
 All income protection policies come with a waiting period, which is the amount of time you wait between becoming unable to work and starting to receive payments (typical insurer waiting periods are 1, 4, 8, 13, 26 or 52 weeks).
 Read more in our guide to income protection.

 Does income protection cover me if I get coronavirus?

 The coronavirus pandemic means loss of income is a very real problem for millions of people in the UK right now.
 Besides government support, you may be wondering whether you’re covered by your income protection (if you already have a policy) or could be covered (if you buy one now).

 The fact is: income protection is unlikely to pose an immediate solution to the financial struggles being faced right now as a result of this pandemic.
 This is partly because income protection policies come with a waiting period; but also because the direct medical consequences of coronavirus, in the majority of cases, are unlikely to be sufficient grounds for an income protection claim.
 Here’s why:

 - You can’t work because you have coronavirus